 I had a feeling about Troy.
 I’d driven through it months before and thought, “This would be a charming place to live.”

 A friend had told me it was the hip, happening place for young people in the Capital Region and that apartments were historic, lovely, and inexpensive.

-I had walked through some apartments that had history and charm, and yet somehow just weren’t right for me.
-One, that was spacious, elegant, beautiful with high ceilings and hardwood floors, with a large living room with a marble fireplace, walls painted lime green, just didn’t “feel” safe to me.
+I had walked through some apartments with history and charm, which somehow weren’t right for me.
+One that was spacious, elegant, and beautiful with high ceilings and hardwood floors, with a large living room with a marble fireplace and walls painted lime green, didn’t “feel” safe to me.

 More Than A Feeling

 The apartment on Liberty Street just “felt” right.
 It had a large living room with an ornamental fireplace, high ceilings, and windows that stretched almost floor to ceiling.
 There was a full dining room, an eat-in kitchen with a breakfast bar, and three bedrooms.

 The rent was $360 a month.
 That is not a typo.
 This was in 1997.
 “Are you kidding me?”
 I thought. $360 a month for a three-bedroom apartment.
 I could have a bedroom, an office, and a den.
 I wouldn’t even need to have a roommate.

 Around The World and Back Again

 Now, many years and 18 countries later, one marriage and one divorce later, one graduate degree and one book manuscript later, one dance career and several jobs later, and after countless global adventures, I live back around the corner from that same apartment, having come full circle.
 I still travel the world from Troy, this home base where I started more than a dozen years ago.

 Then, I was 25 years old, and it was the first time I’d lived alone.
 I’d moved to New York the summer before but had a roommate in that apartment on a small horse farm in Saratoga.